 Writer and director Scott McQuaid began his career in the film industry volunteering on Hong Kong film sets in the mid-90’s.
 With a BA (Hons) in Performing Arts and MFA in Film Making, he has directed for stage and screen for over two decades.

-Directing broadway musicals in Malaysia has earned him various accolades.
-He has won multiple BOH Cameroonian Art Awards for his work, including the best director and receiving the Malaysian Book of Records Award for an original musical.
-Scott’s unique black comedy plays have not only performed across the world to critical acclaim, but they also have been compiled and published into a book.
+Directing broadway musicals in Malaysia has earned him various accolades, winning multiple BOH Cameronian Arts Awards, including Best Director, and also receiving a Malaysia Book of Records accreditation for an original musical.
+Scott’s unique black comedy plays have not only performed across the world to critical acclaim, but they also have been compiled and published in a book.

-His short films have screened at various film festivals collecting rave reviews while his debut feature film Space Ninjas is fast becoming a cult B movie classic.
+His short films have screened at various film festivals and collected rave reviews, while his debut feature film Space Ninjas is fast becoming a cult B movie classic.
 Scott’s small budget indie filmmaking defines his economical storytelling with a mix of reality and the unimaginable.

-Alexandria Tan is the producer of Plastic Monkey Films.
-She works from the projects’ beginnings, all the way from development through to post-production.
+Filling the role of the producer is Alexandria Tan.
+She works from each project’s beginnings, all the way from development through to post-production.

-She utilizes her skills with finances, casting, marketing, line producing and collecting the dailies while managing the film budgets.
+With her background in performing arts as a stage manager, as well as a project and talent manager in the digital marketing industry, she brings to the table her skills with finances, casting, marketing, line producing, and collecting the dailies while managing the film budgets.

-Additionally, Alexandria is an actress for both stage, screen and podcast theatre as well as an administrative director for the PMF sister company, Pop Up Theatre.
+Additionally, Alexandria is an actor for stage, screen, and podcast theatre, as well as the administrative director and podcast host at the PMF sister company, Pop Up Theatre.

 Lawson McQuaid is a newcomer to the industry.
 As he clearly demonstrated by building a prosperous company in the UK, Phoenix Electrical Installations Ltd, he is a business man with vision and perspicacity.